Hong Kong Protesters Demand Full Withdrawal, Police Probe

 Read more: How Hong Kong’s Fight for Freedom Is a Global Battle

 Pockets of violence have since been reported at several events.
-A massive rally on July 1, the anniversary of the territory’s “handover” to China, culminated with the storming of the Legislative Council as a small group of mostly masked, black-clad activists smashed through glass walls with a battering ram and ransacked parts of the building.
+A massive rally on July 1, the anniversary of the territory’s “handover” to China, culminated with the storming of the Legislative Council as a small group of mostly masked, black-clad activists — now the de facto uniform of the movement — smashed through glass walls with a battering ram and ransacked parts of the building.
 (The intruders did, however, leave cash in exchange for soft drinks plundered from the building’s pantry.)

 Last Sunday, demonstrators took their fight to the residential neighborhood of Sha Tin, a popular destination for mainland Chinese shoppers.
 Police corralled protesters — many of whom were reportedly already leaving — inside a shopping mall where they then deployed pepper spray, engaging in physical confrontations with several young activists.
 Local media outlets reported that at least 28 were hospitalized and 37 arrests were made as a result of the flare-up.